-- Down Payment requirements – Fannie Mae and Freddie Mac have clear rules that allow borrowers to buy a home with only a 5% to 10% down payment using a conventional mortgage.
+- Down Payment requirements – Fannie Mae and Freddie Mac have clear rules that allow borrowers to buy a home with only a 5% to 10% down payment using conventional mortgages.
 However, if a person’s credit score is below 700 or if their debt to income ratio is on the high end, there may be an issue.
-The lender may increase the interest rate on the mortgage by 0.125% up to 0.50%.
+The lender may increase the interest rate on the loan by 0.125% up to 0.50%.
 Or, they may require a bigger down payment.

 - Property types – The VA mortgage is available to veterans for almost any kind of property.
 But, certain lenders may not offer a VA mortgage for a condo or a manufactured home.

 - Minimum Reserves – In the mortgage world reserves are used to describe cash assets owned by the borrower.
-Typical examples include checking accounts, saving accounts, money market accounts, certificate of deposits, stock and bond investments and retirement accounts.
-The mortgage guidelines may not require a specific amount of reserves or only enough reserves to cover 2 or 3 mortgage payments.
+Typical examples of accounts include checking, saving, money market, certificate of deposits, stock and bond investments, and retirement accounts.
+The guidelines may not require a specific amount of reserves or only enough reserves to cover 2 or 3 mortgage payments.
 On the contrary, a lender may have a set rule that all conventional loan approvals require the borrower to have 6 months of reserves.

 These are just a few examples.
 Basically, each lender decides what parameters it considers too risky and which criteria it is willing to accept.
 While it is possible, it is not likely that a single lender would have all of the overlays listed above.

-In most cases, lenders may approve borrowers with a caveat; they will need to pay more fees at closing or they will need to agree to a higher mortgage rate.
-The higher fee is usually calculated as a percentage of the overall mortgage loan.
+In most cases, lenders may approve borrowers with a caveat; they will need to pay more fees at closing or they will need to agree to a higher loan rate.
+The higher fee is usually calculated as a percentage of the overall loan.

 How Mortgages Work

-In order to understand why lenders add these additional rules to mortgage loans it is necessary to have a basic idea of how mortgages work on the big scale.
+In order to understand why lenders add these additional rules to loans, it is necessary to have a basic idea of how mortgages work on a big scale.

-Lenders, such as local banks, credit unions and mortgage brokers, take in applications from consumers for mortgage loans.
-The applications are compared to various loans offered by FHA, VA, USDA, Fannie Mae and Freddie Mac.
-Once the lender determines the best loan for the consumer the loan is processed, approved and finalized.
+Lenders, such as local banks, credit unions, and mortgage brokers, take in applications from consumers for loans.
+The applications are compared to various loans offered by FHA, VA, USDA, Fannie Mae, and Freddie Mac.
+Once the lender determines the best loan for the consumer the loan is processed, approved, and finalized.